kaitwillows/cs30fp/README.md

 ## install pygame
 if you have python, you can install pygame by running `pip install pygame` in a terminal window.

-you can also double click the `install pygame.bat` to do this for you.

 ## run the game
-you can run the game by double clicking the `run.bat` file.
+you can run the game by double clicking the `run.bat` file. (this works on windows and it *should* also work on macos)

 alternatively, you can open a terminal window, and navigate it to the directory where the source code is stored, then enter `python main.py` to run the game